Balashanmugam30/CrewAI-Financial-Summary/README.md

 python main.py
 ```

-The script will execute the entire workflow—news gathering, summarization, chart creation, PDF generation—and send the report to your Telegram channel.
+The script will execute the entire workflow and send the report to your Telegram channel.

 ---